ILIAS-eLearning/ILIAS/docs/development/refactorings.md

   of a new release, so that all developers have enough time to make any adjustments to their own code.
 - Refactorings can lead to the trunk no longer being executable.
-Developers SHOULD make sure that at least the following task remain operational also in trunk:
+Developers SHOULD make sure that at least the following automatic tasks remain operational also in trunk:
   - Install a new Installation
+  - Run all Unit Tests without Failure
+  - Run composer without error
+- To make the work easier for other developers, it would be nice if the following tasks in ILIAS trunk would also work:
   - Login as root
   - Create a new User
   - Login as new User
   - Access Dashboard along with a working Meta and Mainbar.
-  - Run all Unit Tests without Failure
-  - Run composer without error

 The ILIAS-Community acknowledges, that this is not always possible and that thus the trunk may be broken temporarily.